techmannih/helper/packages/marketing/content/docs/development/overview.md

 This schema structure enables type-safe database queries throughout the application, with Drizzle providing compile-time checking of SQL queries and automatic type inference for query results.
 The schema definitions serve as the single source of truth for the database structure and are used to generate migrations and maintain database consistency.

-## Background Jobs with Inngest
+## Background Jobs with Supabase

-Helper uses Inngest for managing background jobs and event-driven processes.
+Helper uses Supabase Cron and Queues for managing background jobs and event-driven processes.
 The background functions are organized following these patterns:

 ### Event Schema and Organization

-- **Location:** Background functions are defined in `inngest/functions/`
+- **Location:** Background functions are defined in `jobs/`
-- **Event Schema:** Events are strongly typed using Zod schemas in `client.ts`
+- **Event Schema:** Events are strongly typed using Zod schemas in `events.ts`
 - **Function Types:** Two main types of functions:
   - Event-driven (e.g., `conversations/message.created`, `files/preview.generate`)
   - Scheduled/Cron jobs (e.g., cleanup tasks, periodic updates)